 In this article, Katerina Parpa explores the management concept of appreciative inquiry, using her own experiences to explore the impact it can have on teams and organisations of all sizes.

-As a business leader, it's highly likely that, following the conclusion of a particular project, you may have reflected upon some of these queries with your team.
+As a business leader, it's highly likely that, following the conclusion of a particular project, you may have put forward some of these queries with your team.
 If so, then you wouldn't be alone; these questions are examples of appreciative inquiry (AI), a model that many organisations are using to engage their teams in self-determined change and positively transform their work environment.